 Question J. Utility or telecommunications companies.
-Taxpayers primarily engaged in utilities or telecommunications may elect to apportion income using doubleweighted sales factor formula (ORS 314.280 and supporting rules).
+Taxpayers primarily engaged in utilities or telecommunications may elect to apportion income using double-weighted sales factor formula (ORS 314.280 and supporting administrative rules).
 Check the box if making this election.

-Question K. Apportioned returns.
-Enter the amount of Oregon sales from Schedule OR-AP, line 21(a).
+Question K. Total Oregon sales.

-Nonapportioned returns.
-S corporations doing business only within Oregon will calculate Oregon sales by adding:
+- Apportioned returns.
+Enter the amount of Oregon sales from Schedule OR-AP, line 21(a). - Nonapportioned returns.
+Enter the amount of sales as defined by ORS 314.665.
+Generally, S corporations doing business only within Oregon will calculate Oregon sales by adding: - Gross receipts from sales of inventory (less returns and allowances), equipment, and other assets; - o Gross rent and lease payments received; and - Gross receipts from the performance of services.

-- Gross receipts from sales of inventory (less returns and allowances), equipment, and other assets; - Gross rent and lease payments received; - Gross receipts from the performance of services; - Gross receipts from the sale, exchange, redemption, or holding of intangible assets derived from the taxpayer's primary business activity and included in the taxpayer's business income; and - Net gain from the sale, exchange, or redemption of intangible assets not derived from the taxpayer's primary business activity but included in the taxpayer's business income.
 (This is a non-exclusive list.)